Transition into secondary education

 - the pastoral team or school nurse

 You can also talk about your worries on TellMi, a safe anonymous app for talking about absolutely anything.
-Moderators check everything to keep you safe, and counsellors are always on hand if you need extra support.
+Moderators check everything to keep you safe.

 You may be worried that mental health is impacting your ability to go to college.
 You can self-refer to SomersetWorks who will help support you into education.
 You can also find more about people to support you with your mental health.